Uniswap/docs/versioned_docs/version-V1/overview/nftl/overview.md

 NFTL helps decentralize our ecosystem by ensuring important decisions regarding the direction of Nifty League are decided via the [Nifty League DAO](/docs/overview/nifty-dao/overview).

-NFTL serves a dual purpose of giving users voting rights on upcoming games and tournaments, as well paying for platform-wide expenses.
+NFTL serves a dual purpose of giving users voting rights on upcoming games and tournaments, as well as paying for platform-wide expenses.
 For now, this only includes naming characters, but will soon be expanded to be used for purchasing additional in-game items and collectibles.

 Any NFTL used for naming characters is immediately burned (removed from circulation).
 When additional in-game items are introduced, 90% of all proceeds will be given to the Nifty League DAO, and the remaining 10% will be paid to the core team.